sq-key-generate - Man Page

 Generating a key is the prerequisite to receiving encrypted messages and creating signatures.
 There are a few parameters to this process, but we provide reasonable defaults for most users.

 `sq key generate` respects the reference time set by the top-level `--time` argument.
-It sets the creation time of the key, any subkeys, and the binding signatures to the reference time.
+It sets the creation time of the primary key, any subkeys, and the binding signatures to the reference time.

 Options